 • Organizational Design, Change and Mergers: Study restructuring, change leadership, integration, and organizational transformation.

-The final project connects academic study with practice.
-Students apply Islamic finance and management concepts to a real scenario, which may involve product development, institutional analysis, operational improvement, or Shariah compliant financial design.
-This project adds practical depth to the Masters Degree in Islamic Banking and Finance.
+The project applies Islamic banking and finance knowledge to a real professional scenario, such as product development, institutional analysis, Shariah compliance, takaful operations, risk improvement, or Islamic banking strategy.
+This project adds practical depth to the MBA Islamic Banking and Finance degree program.

 Explore the MBA Islamic Finance Learning Experience

-Preview how the MBA in Islamic Banking and Finance is delivered through interactive online lectures, structured coursework, and professionally recognized academic outcomes.
+Preview how the MBA in Islamic Banking and Finance is delivered through interactive online 3D interactive lectures, structured coursework, and professionally recognized academic outcomes.

 mba Islamic finance